 \subsection{Impact of mode transformations}

-Note that, choice of the basis on the subsystem defined by $\mathcal{I}_i$ has no impact on the detection of entanglement.
-This is because the local unitary transformation of the annihilation operators and, resulting from it, the transformation of the creation operators, which constitutes a basis transformation, translates into the local change of basis on the reduced matrix $\rho^\Pi$.
-Let us consider a general form of such a transformation $\hat a_i=\sum_k U_{ik}\hat c_k$ where $\hat c_k$ are annihilation operators in some new basis and $U_{ik}$ determines the transformation between bases.
-Let us consider transformation on the first subsystem:
+Note that the choice of the basis in the subsystem defined by $\mathcal{I}_i$ has no impact on the detection of entanglement.
+This is because the local unitary transformation of the annihilation operators that constitutes a basis transformation translates into the local change of basis in the reduced matrix $\rho^\Pi$.
+Let us consider a general form of such a transformation $\hat a_i=\sum_k U_{ik}\hat c_k$, where $\hat c_k$ are annihilation operators in some new basis, and $U_{ik}$ determines the transformation between bases.
+Let us consider a transformation in the first subsystem:

-where superscript in $\rho_{ijnm}^{(a)}$ denotes the basis used.
+where the superscript in $\rho_{ijnm}^{(a)}$ denotes the basis used.
 This transformation is simply a basis transformation on the subsystem.
 Such transformations do not affect the separability of the state.

-From this we see that by choice of partition of modes our reduction procedure maps boson number entanglement into the entanglement of two distinguishable particles with finite number of states.
-The extended reduced state $\hat\rho_4$ contains information about all possible partitions $\mathcal{I}_A,\mathcal{I}_B$.
-Thus, the separability of $\hat\rho_{\rho_r}^\mathcal{N}$ for one partition does not necessarily mean that $\hat\rho_4$ does not contain any information on the entanglement.
-In fact, $\hat\rho_4$ contains information about the boson number entanglement in any partition $\mathcal{I}_A,\mathcal{I}_B$ after an arbitrary unitary transformation of all modes, what can be seen analogously to \eqref{basis_c}.
-Still, the sensible partitions easily emerge in the experimental setups, where specific modes correspond to different beams clearly determining local operations.
+From this we see that by choice of partition of modes our reduction procedure maps boson number entanglement into the entanglement of two distinguishable particles with finite number of levels.
+The extended reduced state $\hat\rho_4$ contains information about all partitions $\mathcal{I}_A,\mathcal{I}_B$.
+Thus, the separability of $\hat\rho_{\rho_F}^\mathcal{N}$ for one partition does not necessarily mean that $\hat\rho_4$ does not contain any information on the entanglement.
+In fact, $\hat\rho_4$ contains information about the boson number entanglement in any partition $\mathcal{I}_A,\mathcal{I}_B$ after an arbitrary unitary basis transformation of all modes, which can be seen analogously to \eqref{basis_c}.
+Still, sensible partitions easily emerge in the experimental setups, where specific modes correspond to different beams clearly determining local operations.